Choose a lead companion to guide your early support journey. Each brings a distinct tone and style.

 You: “I keep getting pulled back into the moment.”

-Guide: Let’s anchor to the room: name three colors you can see, two sounds you can hear, and one sensation in your body.
+Larisa: Trauma memory can make the past feel present.
+Let’s anchor to now: name three colors you can see, two sounds you can hear, and one place your body feels supported.

 Most useful when memory activation is high and the user needs containment, regulation, and clear now-vs-then orientation.